AbolfazlMahkam/CRM-Workroom/README.md

 # ✅ Figma-Based UI Project

 Welcome to the **Figma-Based** UI Project!
-This project is a responsive and dynamic web application built using the design and layout from a Figma template.
+This project is a responsive and dynamic web application built using the design and layout from a [Figma template]([url](https://www.figma.com/community/file/1314498920967386967)).
 The application showcases intuitive user interactions and a modern interface, reconstructed using React.js.

-> asdsadasdasdasd

 [![My Skills](https://skillicons.dev/icons?i=figma)](https://skillicons.dev)

+Link to the sample section: [Link Text](#sample-section).

 # 🔑 Key Features